 Granted, water resistance does detract from a fabric's ability to breathe, so there is a trade-off.
 If all you want is a fun, summer short that you can go kayaking in as well, water resistance isn't as much of a necessity.
 Having a short that is perfect for water-play in the summer heat is typically a short that doesn't have high resistance since they are made to get wet and dry off quickly.

 Covering a wide range of accessory perks, features have to do with technical advantages like sun protection, the quality of pockets, the types of waistband closures, and any miscellaneous things that manufacturers end up throwing in.
 In some ways, features can end up being a nuisance, such as an optional belt or stash pockets that are too small for practical use.
 There have been cases where a belt does nothing to aid in the closure of the shorts due to an elastic waistband being already snug enough.
 A purely stylistic feature, it adds weight and is cumbersome.

 An example of well-thought-out advantages is something that offers sun protection, moisture-wicking capabilities, anti-odor resistance, and several decently sized pockets (some of which may have zippers for extra security).
 Such shorts would be well-designed for travel and utility.

 To better grasp this category, we suggest creating a list of the features that are the most important to you.
 This can help you decide on what aspects to prioritize.
-During the summer, sun protection or tricot-lined waistbands might not be the most practical or useful.
+During the summer, tricot-lined waistbands might not be the most practical or useful.
 One standard we like to uphold no matter what is having spacious pockets that don't easily let items slip out.